How to Tell if Wood is Pressure Treated (8 EASY Ways)

 Durability

-Pressure-treated wood’s durability is the main quality that makes it sought-after across the industry.
+Pressure-treated wood’s durability is the main quality that makes it so sought-after.

-It can resist dents and scratches far better than untreated wood, and it takes a very long time for this wood to be worn down by natural elements.
+It can resist dents and scratches far better than untreated wood, and it takes ages to be worn down by the elements.

 It’s also stronger, so it can support more weight.